 Times were changing.
 M&S had prided itself in supplying most of its goods in Britain.
 Rival companies and supermarkets started buying products from abroad at a far cheaper price.
 The problem was, once M&S started following suit, it lost its appeal to many of its core customers who loved the fact they bought quality British products.
 Crazily, the stores did not accept major credit cards, only their own, which proved another stumbling block to success in the modern retail world.
 To add insult to injury an ill-fated TV ad campaign featuring a size 16 model stripping off and shouting “I’m normal,” caused outrage amongst the British public and damaged the company’s reputation even further.

 The vultures were circling too and the very existence of one of Yorkshire and Britain’s most famous brands were under threat.
 In 2004, BHS boss, Richard Green attempted a £9.1bn takeover, which was rejected by the company’s shareholders

 As the 2000s progressed, Marks and Spencer’s has somewhat recovered from those darker times at the beginning of this century.
 Several smaller, unprofitable stores, such as one in Ripon were closed, along with their chain of white elephants in Canada.
 New clothing ranges for men and women, in the shape of “Autograph” and “Per Una” were introduced and their simply food stores have become a success at the higher end of the supermarket spectrum.

 International stores have also been opened in places such as Dubai, Athens, Holland and in the future, India.
 Marks and Spencers is once again on the rise.
 At the time of writing there are 852 UK stores, 480 overseas stores over 59 countries, employing over 83,000 people.
 This includes a stall at Leeds Kirkgate market, back where it all began, which opened to customers in 2013.
-I doubt whether they will be selling everything for a penny though!
+I doubt whether they will be selling anything for a penny though!